 This innovation can create cloud sprawl, where an organization has an uncontrolled proliferation of its cloud instances, services, or identities.
 Cloud sprawl typically occurs when an organization lacks visibility into or control over its cloud computing resources.

 Ephemeral Compute Pours Over Your Data

 With container orchestration, the typical lifetime of a container is 12 hours.
 Serverless functions – already adopted by 22% of corporations – come and go in seconds.
 Data is the digital era’s oil, but the oil rigs are ephemeral and countless in this era.
 Spot instances, containers, serverless functions, admins, and agile development teams are the countless fleeting rigs that drill into your data.

 The news is filled regularly with attacks on misconfigured cloud servers and the leaked data that criminals obtain from them.
 Misconfigurations are the natural result of human error.
 Setting a cloud server with loose or no credentials and then forgetting to tighten them when the server is placed into production is a common mistake.

 Network firewalls don’t help you when it comes to the public cloud.
-Attacks on applications more than doubled, according to the 2020 Verizon Data Breach report.
+According to the 2020 Verizon Data Breach report, attacks on applications more than doubled.
 Keeping track of which users can access an application manually creates risk.
 You can’t detect common privilege escalation attacks across your infrastructure manually.
 Also, you can create risk by giving too many admin rights to virtual machines and containers.